PlanB-Network/bitcoin-educational-content/courses/lnp201/en.md

 - Alice sends an HTLC of 100,000 SAT to 1;
 - 1 makes an HTLC of 100,000 SAT to 2;
-- 2 makes an HTLC of 100,000 SAT to 5, but 5 cannot do it, so it announces it.
+- 2 makes an HTLC of 100,000 SAT to 5, but 2 cannot do it, so it announces it.

 The information is sent back, so Alice decides to try the second route:

 - Alice sends an HTLC of 100,000 to 1;
 - 1 makes an HTLC of 100,000 to 2;
 - 2 makes an HTLC of 100,000 to 4;
+- 4 makes an HTLC of 100,000 to 5;
-- 4 makes an HTLC of 100,000 to Bob.
-Bob has the liquidity, so it's okay.
+- 5 makes an HTLC of 100,000 to Bob.
+5 has the liquidity, so it's okay.
-- Bob uses the preimage (hash) of the HTLC and thus uses the secret to retrieve the 100,000 SAT
+- Bob uses the preimage (hash) of the HTLC and thus uses the secret to retrieve the 100,000 SAT from 5
 - 5 now has the secret of the HTLC to retrieve the blocked HTLC from 4
 - 4 now has the secret of the HTLC to retrieve the blocked HTLC from 2
 - 2 now has the secret of the HTLC to retrieve the blocked HTLC from 1